yugsingh-stats/GROUP-PROJECT-/README.md

 * Future scope of project

 ## The Overview
-Developed Machine Learning Process from data preprocessing, building different learning models, and finding more powerful threshold to predict the crime rate based on demographic and economic information among severals areas.
-Picked up 10 types of feature affecting seriously to the high crime area based on different measures.
+The project uses a machine learning model to make crime prediction in a community based on the economic and demographic information among several areas of the community.
+We selected around 10 types of features affecting the high-crime area.
+The algorithms that were involved in the modeling range from KNN, Gaussian Naive Bayes, Linear Support Vector Machine, Linear Regression, Polynomial SVC, Polynomial Features, Decision Tree Classifier, and Ridge Regression.